 At low velocities or in tubes of small diameter, flow is streamlined.
 This means that a given particle of fluid moves straight forward without bumping into other particles and without crossing their paths.
-Streamline flow is often referred to as laminar flow, which is defined as a flow situation in which fluid moves in parallel lamina or layers.
-As an example of streamline flow, consider figure 2-14, which illustrates an open stream flowing at a slow, uniform rate with logs floating on its surface.
-The logs represent particles of fluid.
-As long as the stream flows at a slow, uniform rate, each log floats downstream in its own path, without crossing or bumping into the other.
+Streamline flow is often referred to as laminar flow, which is defined as a flow situation in which fluid moves in parallel laminae or layers.
+As an example of streamline flow, consider Figure 2-14, which illustrates an open stream flowing at a slow, uniform rate.

-Figure 2-14.-Streamline flow.
+Figure 2-14 - Streamline flow.

 If the stream narrows, however, and the volume of flow remains the same, the velocity of flow increases.
-If the velocity increases sufficiently, the water becomes turbulent.
-(See fig. 2-15.)
+If the velocity increases sufficiently, the water becomes turbulent (Figure 2-15).
 Swirls, eddies, and cross-motions are set up in the water.
-As this happens, the logs are thrown against each other and against the banks of the stream, and the paths followed by different logs will cross and recross.

 Particles of fluid flowing in pipes act in the same manner.
 The flow is streamlined if the fluid flows slowly enough, and remains streamlined at greater velocities if the diameter of the pipe is small.
-If the velocity of flow or size of pipe is increased sufficiently, the flow becomes turbulent.
+The flow of a fluid is turbulent as velocity is increased and the center of flow shifts from the center to the walls of the pipe.
+Turbulent flow will occur when its velocity is greater than critical velocity.
+Critical velocity of a fluid is that velocity up to which the fluid flow is streamlined and above which its flow becomes turbulent.
+When the velocity of a fluid exceeds the critical velocity, the paths and velocities of the fluid particles begin to change continuously and randomly.
+The flow loses all its orderliness and is called turbulent flow.